 DePuy ASR and Pinnacle Hip Implant Lawsuits

-Hundreds of implant recipients who experienced pain, swelling, nerve, muscle and bone damage, or blood poisoning after receiving a DePuy hip implant are suing, claiming the product design was defective.
-DePuy denies any liability.
+Thousands of implant recipients who experienced pain, swelling, nerve, muscle and bone damage, or blood poisoning after receiving a DePuy hip implant are suing, claiming the product design was defective.

-More than 7,000 ASR cases have been grouped together in federal court as part of a multidistrict litigation (MDL).
+More than 8,300 ASR cases have been grouped together in federal court as part of a multidistrict litigation (MDL).
 The cases are being overseen by Judge David A. Katz in the U.S. District Court for the Northern District of Ohio.
-An additional 2,000 ASR cases are pending in California courts.
-The first trial began in California in early 2013.
+Thousands of additional ASR cases are pending in state courts.
+According to a November 2013 Bloomberg report, parent company Johnson & Johnson will pay $2.5 billion to settle 7,500 of the ASR cases.

-In addition, more than 3,000 claims related to the Pinnacle hip system are included in an MDL in the U.S. District Court for the Northern District of Texas under the supervision of Judge James E. Kinkeade.
+More than 4,000 claims related to the Pinnacle hip system are included in an MDL in the U.S. District Court for the Northern District of Texas under the supervision of Judge James E. Kinkeade.
 The first trial is scheduled for September 2014.

 Patients should speak with a qualified attorney about possibly filing a legal claim.
-The lawyer can discuss your compensation options and oversee your case through trial, if required.
+The lawyer can discuss your compensation options from the lawsuit settlement and oversee your case through trial, if required.
 Financial help may be available.